receptron/SlashGPT/README.md

 - *title* (string, **required**): Title for the user to see
 - *source* (string, optional): Source of the prompt (URL, email, github id, or twitter id)
 - *promt* (array of strings, **required**): The system prompts which define the agent (required)
+- *bootstrap* (string): The initial user message to be automatically generated first.
 - *bot* (string, optional): Agent name
 - *you* (string, optional): User name.
 The default is You({agent_name}).
 - *sample* (string, optional): Sample question (type "/sample" to send it)